A. C. Shanmugam

-A. C. Shanmugam is the founder and president of the Puthiya Needhi Katchi, a caste-based political party for the Thuluva Vellalar caste in Tamil Nadu, India.
-He was elected to the Lok Sabha from Vellore constituency as an AIADMK candidate in the 1984 election.
+Arani Chockalingam Shanmugam, better known as A. C. Shanmugam, is the founder and president of the Puthiya Needhi Katchi, a caste-based political party for the Thuluva Vellalar caste in Tamil Nadu, India.
+He was elected to the Lok Sabha from Vellore constituency as an AIADMK candidate in the 1984 election, Post that he lost in all the elections he contested.
+He usually allies' with losing alliance for his personal benefits and general people and even his caste people see him as lost politician.

 Political career

 He began his political career as an All India Anna Dravida Munnetra Kazhagam (AIADMK) politician, when he won the 1984 parliament election with 52.93% of votes for AIADMK.
 Subsequently, he held the posts of MP and Member of the Legislative Assembly, before founding the New Justice Party.